-- The map widget displays geotagged posts on a Google map.
-And this can come in handy if you travel a lot, and you would want to showcase several posts from various places you have been to all at once.
+- The map widget displays geotagged Instagram posts on a Google map.
+And this can come in handy if you travel a lot, and you would want to showcase several posts from the bucket list trips you have been to all at once.
 Just like Curator.io, it offers a free version, but you can go for a premium version to access custom CSS, more marketing options and built-in analytics.

 EmbedSocial is also a series of plugins.
 Perhaps you may have come across some of them, such as EmbedStories, EmbedFeed, EmbedAlbum and EmbedReviews.
 With the free version, you can access, aggregate and create up to ten Instagram albums or Facebook albums.
 However, if you are looking to increase the number of data sources or turn your gallery into a shop, then you may consider a premium version.